rexposadas/art/README.md

 Art is a CLI which makes it easy to generated 2D art in Go.

+This CLI makes heavy use of this [repository](github.com/jdxyw/generativeart): `github.com/jdxyw/generativeart`.

 # Quick start

-To start creating art, build the app and run it:
+Build the app and run it:

 `go build -o ./art && ./art circles`